Needle-Leaved Coprosma

 Plant Description

 Coprosma rugosa, commonly known as Mountain Coprosma or Needle-leaved Mountain Coprosma, is an evergreen shrub native to New Zealand.
 It is a very bushy, large shrub with many interlacing, wide-angled twigs that can grow up to 3 meters tall.
 Its leaves are tiny, narrow, and variable in shape, typically 10-14 mm long and up to 1.5 mm wide, often appearing in bundles.
 The foliage can range from dark green to russet tones of gold and brown, with new growth sometimes appearing orange.
 In mid-spring, it produces inconspicuous, small, pale cream flowers.
-Female plants bear small (3-4mm) purple-white berries, or drupes, in autumn, which ripen to a dark red or black color.
+Female plants bear small (3-4mm) purple-white berries, or drupes, in autumn, which ripen to a dark red or black colour.
 This hardy shrub is found in grasslands and forest margins, extending up to the subalpine zone, and is well-adapted to harsh mountain conditions including snow, frost, and strong winds.

 Quick Facts